OneKey-Network/addressability-framework/mvp-spec/publishers-requirements.md

 <!--partial-end-->

-In the communication, the Transmission Requests must be associated to the PAF Data.
-Depending on the existing structure of the communication, it makes sense to have a shared structure for the PAF Data and multiple Transmissions referring to it.
+In the communication, the Transmission Requests must be associated to the User Id and Preferences.
+Depending on the existing structure of the communication, it makes sense to have a shared structure for the User Id and Preferences and multiple Transmissions referring to it.

 Here is an example that must be adapted to the existing API of the Ad Server: